AnticCosine/sleep-dex/README.md

 ## Features so far

 - Keep track of recipes you have cooked and find recipes you are yet to cook in recipes page
+- Pokemon Sleep Styles can be searched through and kept track of
 - Use filters to check different recipe types of varying ingredient counts
 - Store ingredients from your Pokemon Sleep inventory to see what ingredients you can currently cook
 - Upload photos feature to autofill ingredients from a pokemon sleep ingredient inventory image (experimental)